Department Head: Professor James Edson

 (Also offered as EEB 3230.)
 First semester (Storrs) second semester, alternate years (Avery Point).
 Three credits.
 Two class periods and one 2-hour laboratory period.
 Prerequisite: One year of college laboratory biology.

 The study of the kinds and distributions of marine organisms.
 Particular attention is paid to biotic features of the oceans, organism-habitat and relationships and general ecological concepts influencing marine populations and communities.
 Field trips are required.
-A fee of $10 is charged for this course.

 Principles and technology in nucleic acid purification and manipulation, DNA fingerprinting, gene cloning and sequencing, phylogenetic analysis, and detection of gene expression (mRNA and protein).
 Application examples in marine ecological studies.